sqlwatch/share/checks/checks.md

 permalink: /checks/
 ---

+# Checks

 Checks are defined in the `[dbo].[sqlwatch_config_check]` table.
 Code samples in this section must comply with the `check_query` requirement to always return a single numerical value in the `@output` variable.
 Thresholds can be set per individual requirements.

-For example, a check for CPU utilisation:
+For example, a check for CPU utilisation, will always return the `@output` variable which will be compared to the set thresholds.

 ```sql
 select @output=avg(pc.cntr_value_calculated)